24 Best Vitamin C Serums, According to Dermatologists

 - Boosts collagen and elastin

 Best for layering under makeup

 Catrice’s Glow Booster Serum

-Packed with vitamins C, E, and B3, as well as a pineapple fruit extract, this $10 product brightens your complexion when applied to clean skin or if mixed with makeup, says New York City dermatologist Lian Mack, MD.
+Packed with vitamins C, E, and B3, as well as a pineapple fruit extract, this glow booster serum brightens your complexion when applied to clean skin or if mixed with makeup, says New York City dermatologist Lian Mack, MD.
 “After six to eight weeks of consistent use, vitamin C will brighten skin ever so slightly, so your complexion doesn’t come off as dull,” she explains.
 In addition to improved radiance, your skin should appear softer and more supple, with a subtle softening of fine lines and wrinkles.

 - Can be used easily with makeup

 - Softens skin texture and reduces fine lines

 - Has a fruity smell, which not all users may like

 Some antioxidants are better than others, according to Beverly Hills dermatologist Ava Shamban, MD.
 “I choose this vitamin C formulation, tetrahexyldecyl ascorbate, for its stability and efficacy,” says Beverly Hills dermatologist Ava Shamban, MD.
 Tetrahexyldecyl ascorbate is another highly stable form of vitamin C. “Better formulation equals better results!
 This product helps prevent UV damage, and softens, smooths, and brightens the skin.”